clikd-inc/release-action/README.md

 clikd release init
 ```

-This creates a `.clikd/release.toml` configuration file.
+This creates a `clikd/` directory with configuration files.

 ## Inputs